 Apple Music is all about streaming.
 You pay a flat fee to unlock access to Apple Music's entire catalogue, but you don't actually own the music you listen to.

-That is to say, in the whole month, Apple Music lets you save tracks to listen to offline, You won't own those files and you won't be able to offload them anywhere else.
+During you subscribe the streaming music service, Apple Music lets you save tracks to listen to offline, however you won't own those files and won't be able to offload them anywhere else.
 You can't burn them onto a disc, use them in separate video projects, or put them on other devices.
 If you decide to cancel your Apple Music subscription, you'll lose access to those songs.

-If you want to remove the DRM from Apple Music and then play these M4P music files without limitations any more, how to do?
+All the limitations limit users.
+If you want to record Apple Music and then play these Apple music files without limitations any more, how to do?

-To solve the above problems well, Macsome iTunes Music Converter is helpful and useful, which uses high recording and encoding to MP3 or AAC technology to convert these DRM Music files to MP3 formats and remove the Apple Music DRM with up to 20X faster conversion speed and as well as CD output quality, and then you can transfer the converted files to Spotify, USB flash Drive, SD card, Google Drive, Andriod Mobile phones and enjoy these files on any audio player devices including Sony PS4, PSP as you like.
+To solve the problems, Macsome iTunes Music Converter comes to help you, which uses high recording and encoding to MP3 or AAC, FLAC and WAV technology to convert these Music files with up to 20X faster conversion speed and as well as CD output quality, and then you can transfer the converted files to Spotify, USB flash Drive, SD card, Google Drive, Android Mobile phones and enjoy these files on any audio player devices including Sony PS4, PSP as you like.

 Apple Music is pre-installed on all Apple devices, and available as a free download for non-Apple PCs and mobile devices.